olkuka/SOI-projects/README.md

 # SOI-projects
-(Warsaw University of Technology) Operating Systems based on Minix 2.0 and Linux environment
+all of my 6 projects on 3rd semester at Warsaw Univeristy of Technology